dipech/dipech.github.io/resources/data/blog/system-design/text.md

 * if path is like `/api/payment/**` then proxy pass the request to payment services load balancer.
 * if path is like `/api/user/**` then proxy pass the request to user services load balancer.

+**Are there any "in-memory" cache in any service for users?**

+Use hash-based load balancing, to guarantee caches using.

+**Do you need to have the system highly available?**

+Consider using Leader Election principle.
+It means you have a group of servers the same kind, one of the is the leader (server which performs actual work), the rest are untouched until the leader is failed.

+## What to do

+**After building a part of the system or the entire system**

+1) Determine what services do lots of jobs and consider splitting them into distinct services.

+2) Try going step-by-step through entire system and imagine what happens if something goes wrong:
+* Packet loss / Network connection troubles.
+* Servers failure.
+* Etc.

 ## Stuff to think of by related topics

 **SQL Databases:**